Ruona125/order-tracker-client/README.md

 To run this project, follow the following steps
 1. Clone this repository,
-2. Run npm install
+2. Run yarn
-3. Run npm run dev(It's built with vite)
+3. Run yarn run dev(It's built with vite)